ClearlyJonathan/NorthernTech-Code/README.md

 # How to run
 After compiling, run the output file ./a.out and you should be met with an interface.

+# Examining exit code
+The shell is configured in a way that it prints out the status after each executed run, printing out "Ended normally with status code 0" if normal behaviour, and printing "Ended abruptally" if the program was killed

 # Example output
 <img width="1590" height="813" alt="image" src="https://github.com/user-attachments/assets/2491b747-e764-4434-9535-cd359ab316ba" />